-- A. The availability of Supportive Measures regardless of whether the Complainant elects to file a Formal Complaint; - B. The Complainant's wishes with respect to Supportive Measures; and - C. The process for filing a Formal Complaint and any concerns or barriers to participating in any University investigation and resolution under the Misconduct Procedures;
+- A. The availability of Supportive Measures regardless of whether the Complainant elects to file a Formal Complaint; - B. The Complainant's wishes with respect to Supportive Measures; and - C. The process for filing a Formal Complaint and any concerns or barriers to participating in any University investigation and resolution under the Grievance Process;

 The Title IX Coordinator will ensure that the Complainant receives a written explanation of available Supportive Measures and resolution options and is offered the opportunity to meet to discuss those Supportive Measures and options with the Title IX Coordinator.
-When a decision is reached to initiate an investigation or to take any other action under these Procedures that impacts a Respondent (including the imposition of interim protective measures), the Title IX Coordinator will ensure that the Respondent is notified, receives a written explanation of available Supportive Measures and resolution options, and is offered the opportunity to meet to discuss those Supportive Measures and options.
+When a decision is reached to initiate an investigation or to take any other action under this Grievance Process that impacts a Respondent, the Title IX Coordinator will ensure that the Respondent is notified, receives a written explanation of available Supportive Measures and resolution options, and is offered the opportunity to meet to discuss those Supportive Measures and options.